-LSC is proposing to add a definition of the term "governmental program for persons with disabilities."
-LSC proposes to include in the authorized exceptions to the annual income ceilings an exception relating to applicants seeking to obtain or maintain governmental benefits for persons with disabilities.
-Accordingly, it is appropriate to include a proposed definition for this term.
-The proposed definition, "any Federal, State or local program that provides benefits of any kind to persons whose eligibility is determined on the basis of mental and/or physical disability," is intended to be similar in structure and application to the definition of the term "governmental program for low income individuals and families."
+LSC is adding a definition of the term "governmental program for persons with disabilities."
+LSC is including in the authorized exceptions to the annual income ceilings an exception relating to applicants seeking to obtain or maintain governmental benefits for persons with disabilities.
+Accordingly, it is appropriate to include a definition for this term.
+The definition, "any Federal, State or local program that provides benefits of any kind to persons whose eligibility is determined on the basis of mental and/or physical disability," is intended to be similar in structure and application to the definition of the term "governmental program for low income individuals and families."
+LSC received no comments objecting to the proposed definition and adopts the definition as proposed.